pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Notes:

-building a proof of concept that these pieces should play together nicely.
+building a proof of concept that these pieces can play together nicely.

 Demonstrate the problem or subsystem, so it's easier to identify/fix the bug

-- rails console/node repl
-- jsfiddle/codepen/codesandbox
-- whatever works best for you to build in isolation.

 ---